 - laboured breathing and coughing

-There are several different strains of African swine fever.
+There are several different strains of ASF.

 Pigs infected with mild strains may not become ill or show typical clinical signs.

 Severe strains of the disease are generally fatal.

 Defra has published photos of the clinical signs of ASF.

 The disease is highly contagious.
 It can spread if healthy pigs:

 - eat infectious meat or meat products - the virus survives for a long time in cooked or frozen meat